Management of Care: Delegation & Ethics Scenarios

 Example: A UAP trained in blood glucose monitoring can perform the test, but cannot interpret results or adjust insulin.

-Provide clear, specific instructions.
-Include what to report, when to notify the RN, and expected outcomes.
+Give clear, specific, two-way instructions.
+State what to report, when to notify the RN, and the expected outcome—and confirm the delegatee understands and can ask questions.

 Example: Instruct UAP: 'Report immediately if blood pressure is below 90/60 or above 180/110.'

-Monitor delegated tasks, provide feedback, and evaluate outcomes.
+Monitor the delegated task, follow up at completion, give feedback, and evaluate the client outcome.
 You remain accountable for delegated care.

 Example: After delegating wound care to LPN, assess the wound yourself and review documentation.